HomeBlogGTM Strategy

 Growth or Lifecycle Marketing Roles

-What it really means: They’ve moved beyond spray-and-pray marketing.
-Now they want surgical precision—better attribution, lifecycle optimization, and retention-focused campaigns.
+What it really means: They have moved past spray-and-pray marketing.
+Now they want precision: better attribution, lifecycle optimization, and retention-focused campaigns.

-Your timing window: The first 90 days when the new hire is building their strategy and creating their tool stack wish list.
+Your timing window: The first 90 days, while the new hire builds a strategy and a tool-stack wish list.

 What to pitch: Attribution platforms, personalization tools, customer journey mapping, or retention analytics.